Gardenvale

-Gardenvale is a suburb in Melbourne, Victoria, Australia, 10 km south-east of Melbourne's Central Business District, located within the City of Glen Eira local government area.
+Gardenvale is a suburb in Melbourne, Victoria, Australia, 10 km south-east of the Melbourne central business district, located within the City of Glen Eira local government area.
 Gardenvale recorded a population of 1,019 at the 2021 census.

 History

 Prior to subdivision in 1908, the area was a paddock owned by the Lemprière family, and was in use for a polo ground.
 The Lemprières were a prominent Caulfield family with several members serving on the Caulfield Council.

 The railway station, built in 1907, was named Garden Vale - the origins of the name are unknown, but it is possibly due to market gardens in the surrounding countryside.

 A Garden Vale East Post Office opened in 1914, and was renamed Garden Vale in 1922 and Gardenvale about 1940.
 Also a Post Office opened in 1891 as Elsternwick Receiving House, and was renamed Elsternwick West in 1908, Gardenvale in 1909, Garden Vale in 1910, Garden Vale West in 1922, Gardenvale West about 1940 and closed in 1986.

 The development of Garden Vale proved to be controversial, mainly because of arguments over who would pay to drain the land.
 Much of the area's land was too wet to be built upon without appropriate drainage being installed, and by 1911, several neighbouring estates, the Council and Victorian Railways all had a stake in the outcome.
 By 1913, the area had a progress association and in 1916, the council surveyor prepared plans for the four north–south streets in Gardenvale, which were already availed of a small but growing retail centre.

 The name was gazetted as a suburb name in 1966.

 A Church known as St James was in Gardenvale but was destroyed by fire in 2016.